Key takeaways:

 The core difference between standard DNS and DDNS lies in how they handle IP addresses:

-• Static DNS is designed for the vast majority of the internet, where servers use a permanent, unchanging IP address.
+- Static DNS.
+ISPs assign these for the vast majority of the internet, where servers use a permanent, unchanging IP address.
 The DNS record is set once and rarely changes.

-• Dynamic DNS is specifically designed for changing IP addresses.
+- Dynamic DNS.
+Dynamic Domain Name System service providers design them for fluctuating IP addresses.
 It uses an automated client to monitor the IP address and update the DNS record in real-time whenever a change is detected.

 The table below offers a quick comparison: